Rodmg/aquila-mqtt-sn-gateway/README.md

 - Retained messages support (issue: when a device subscribes to a topic with a retained message, it will be resent to all devices susbscribed to it, check if it's a problem)
 - Sleeping nodes -> message buffering

+## Extra features (not MQTT-SN standard)

+- Gateway management via predefined topics for getting info of connected devices, management of the devices, etc.
+- Device pairing management for Altair and rfm69 (Transport dependent)
+- Multiple forwarder software transports support: Serial and TCP (experimental proof of concept) are currently implemented.

 ## TODO

 - QoS -1
 - WILDCARDS support as mqtt-sn spec
 - Short and predefined MQTT-SN topics
-- QoS 1 and 2 retries

-## TODO Long-term

-- Port to ES6?

-## In progress
-- Advanced device management: implement predefined Gateway topics for getting info of connected devices, events etc. (non MQTT-SN standard, implement as module) (Preliminar API implemented)
-- ~~Device pairing management (Transport dependent)~~ (DONE for Altair and rfm69)
-- ~~Support other Forwarder software transports: TCP socket (for using an [ESPino](http://www.espino.io/en) or similar as forwarder)~~ (TCP transport Done, experimental)

 ## Not supported